 Although our unit had no VRR brightness flickering usually associated with high refresh rate VA panels, other units might be affected by this with fluctuating frame rates, in in-game menus, and if your FPS is around the LFC threshold (~48FPS).

-Additionally, the M32UC supports backlight strobing via the Aim Stabilizer Sync technology for smoother motion clarity at a cost of picture brightness.
+Additionally, the M32UC supports backlight strobing via the Aim Stabilizer Sync technology for smoother motion clarity at the cost of picture brightness.
 You can also use it at the same time as VRR as long as your refresh/frame rate is over 80Hz/FPS.

 The backlight of the monitor is flicker-free (unless Aim Stabilizer/Sync is enabled) and there’s a built-in low-blue light filter.